 TLDR;

-I made a drop-in replacement for Apple’s voice dictation. it’s 100% open source, runs locally, and afaict it’s higher quality.
+I made a drop-in replacement for Apple’s voice dictation.
+It runs locally, and afaict it’s higher quality.
 It probably consumes more memory / power though.

 Here it is in action: